eflautt/ga-data-science/projects/final-projects/04-notebook-rough-draft/readme.md

 **Examples & Suggestions**

 #### Project Tips
-- This deliverable combines unit Projects 3 and 4 from earlier in the course; however, now you will be using your own data.
-Refer to any resources and feedback provided during those projects.
+- This deliverable combines unit Projects 3 and 4 from earlier in the course; however, now you will be using your own data!
+But feel free to refer to any resources and feedback provided during those projects.

 #### Links to Past Projects
 - You can find previous General Assembly Presentations and Notebooks at the [GA Gallery](https://gallery.generalassemb.ly/DS?metro=).